The Pentacon Six System

 Lens Data Summary

-Review of the 500mm Tele-Novoflexar Lens
+Review of the 500mm Tele-Noflexar Lens

-The Tele-Novoflexar mounted on a tripod.
+The Tele-Noflexar mounted on a tripod.

 Note that I have had to use the tripod platform back-to-front,